-Course Description: LE/CSI II provides second year students with a more in depth understanding of the criminal justice system and how it is applied to the everyday work force with an emphasis on crime scene investigation.
+Course Description: LE/CSI II provides second-year students with a more in depth understanding of the criminal justice system and how it is applied to the everyday work force with an emphasis on crime Justice.
 Students will learn US Constitutional Law and its applications to the criminal justice system as a social rule.

-PRODUCTION TECHNOLOGIES I - 4 CR 092702420 NCC Course
+MANUFACTURING TECH I - 4 CR 092701320 NCC Course (KC Tech Academy I)

 Prerequisite(s): 9th grade math level, mechanical aptitude.

 Text Reading Level: 12th Grade

-Optional: 10 hours of college dual credit is available through MCC - Please check for availability.
+Optional: 10 hours of college dual credit is available through MCC.
 Course Description: This program allows students to earn dual credit towards an Associate's Degree and/or certification in a variety of areas related to the manufacturing industry (For example; CAD, CNC, HVAC, Industrial Electrical, Industrial Maintenance, Major Appliance Technology, Millwright, Welding and more).
 Cutting edge technology has changed the way products are manufactured in the United States and abroad.
 These changes have increased the need for specialized careers in the development and maintenance of the computers/machines that produce the goods we use on a daily basis.
-This program is located at the Northland Career Center but students will spend one day a week at Metropolitan Community College Business & Technology Campus in order to utilize a variety of their lab space and equipment and assist students in choosing the manufacturing career that is right for them.
-Students will also visit industries located in the Northland as a part of career exploration.

-PRODUCTION TECHNOLOGIES II - 4 CR 092702520 NCC Course
+MANUFACTURING TECH II - 4 CR 092701420 NCC Course (KC Tech Academy II)

-Prerequisite(s): Successful completion of Production Technologies I. Text Reading Level - 12th Grade
+Prerequisite(s): Successful completion of Manufacturing Tech I. Text Reading Level - 12th Grade